 Q3: How soon should I start drying my home after a flood?

 A: Begin within 24–48 hours to reduce mold growth.
 Ventilate while cleaning and follow safe disinfecting practices.
+Call a reputable service for water damage restoration for better results.

 Final Thoughts: